grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 Options.md

 Linux/Unix or `C:\\Windows\\System32\\drivers\\etc\\hosts` on Windows.
 For instance, you could set up an override which routes all requests for `test.k6.io` to `1.2.3.4`.

-From v0.28.0 it is also supported to redirect only from certain ports and/or to certain ports.
+You can also redirect only from certain ports or to certain ports.

 > ### ⚠️ Keep in mind!
 >